ZyleStacion/promptly-ai/README.md

 Run `npm run dev` seperately, for the backend and frontend in 2 different terminals.

+To run the documentation site, move to the `/docs` directory and run the following:
+1. add vitepress with `npm add -D vitepress@next`
-To run the documentation site: navigate to the frontend directory and run `npm run docs:dev`.
+2. navigate to the frontend directory and run `npm run docs:dev`.